datamininggroup/pfa-docs/docs/basic.md

             else: {">": [x, y]}
 {% include engine3.html %}

 These features are common in high-level languages, in which functions are first-class citizens that can be passed around as though they were values.
 Low-level languages and limited environments (such as GPUs) don't allow first-class functions.
 To support these environments, PFA functions are not first-class: they cannot be referred to by symbols or returned from a function, but they can appear in (and only in) function argument lists.
 In a low-level environment, this translates to an explicit reference to a function, or even as inlined code.
-Free variables in a closure (such as `input` in the anonymous function above) would be implemented as additional parameters passed to the function (which is why `input` can be accessed but not modified in the example above).
+Free symbols in a closure (such as `input` in the anonymous function above) would be implemented as additional parameters passed to the function (which is why `input` can be accessed but not modified in the example above).

 ### Realistic example

-The first problem to be solved with a computer program was a calculation of the Bernoulli sequence (by Ada Lovelace in 1842, a hundred years before the first electronic computer).
+The first problem to be solved with a computer program was a calculation of the Bernoulli sequence (by [Ada Lovelace in 1842](http://people.maths.ox.ac.uk/kar/AdaLovelace.html){:target="_blank"}, a hundred years before the first electronic computer).
 However, the PFA library (currently) does not have any specification for generating Bernoulli numbers, so if a particular application requires one, the PFA author would have to write it herself.

 Algorithms like this are often found in old libraries, ported from language to language as needed.
 I found the following implementation in Fortran: